-Any club/region/committee looking to host an event or competition must complete an event sanctioning application and must comply with all current Government restrictions.
+Any club/region/committee looking to host an event or competition must complete an event sanctioning application and must comply with all GNSW regulation and any applicable current Government restrictions.

-Application forms must be submitted via the online sanctioned event application available on the Sanctioned Competition page on the Gymnastics NSW website.
-Contained within the submission, the following documents must be prepared and uploaded;
+Application forms must be submitted via the online sanctioned event application available on the Sanctioned Competition page on the Gymnastics NSW Website.

-Gymnastics NSW will follow the advice and guidance from NSW Health for all events.
-Health safety restrictions may apply on venue capacity and spectator limits.
-While Gymnastics NSW will seek to have an audience, to meet health requirements some events may have reduced spectator capacity or may be spectator free.
-Spectator numbers limits and restrictions are subject to the COVID-19 Safety Plan and based on factors such as venue size and restrictions, scheduling, capacity and equity.
+Safety restrictions may apply on venue capacity and spectator limits.
+While Gymnastics NSW will seek to have an audience, some events may have reduced spectator capacity or may be spectator free.
+Spectator number limits and restrictions are subject to factors such as venue size and restrictions, scheduling, capacity and equity.

 Spectators must not mingle or enter any athlete or official zones and participant and spectator groups to remain separate at all times.